Seirdy/seirdy.one/content/posts/website-best-practices.md

 This is a "living document" that I add to as I receive feedback.
 See the [changelog](https://git.sr.ht/~seirdy/seirdy.one/log/master/item/content/posts/website-best-practices.md).

 I realize not everybody's going to ditch the Web and switch to Gemini or Gopher today (that'll take, like, a month at the longest).
-Until that happens, here's a non-exhaustive, highly-opinionated list of best practices for websites that focus primarily on text:
+Until that happens, here's a non-exhaustive, highly-opinionated list of best practices for websites that focus primarily on text.
+I don't expect anybody to fully agree with the list; nonetheless, the article that follows it should have _some_ useful information for any web content author or front-end web developer.

 - Final page weight under 50kb without images, and under 200kb with images.
 Page weight should usually be much smaller; these are upper-bounds for exceptional cases.
+- Supports machine translation with altered text directions
-- Works in Lynx, w3m, links (both graphics and text mode), NetSurf, and Dillo
+- Works in unusual browser engines such as Lynx, w3m, links (both graphics and text mode), NetSurf, and Dillo
 - Works with popular article-extractors (e.g. Read&shy;ability) and HTML-to-Markdown converters.
 This is a good way to verify that your site uses simple HTML and works with most non-browser article readers (e.g. ebook converters, PDF exports).
-- No scripts or interactivity, preferably enforced at the Content-Security-Policy (<abbr title="Content Security Policy">CSP</abbr>) level
+- No scripts or interactivity, preferably enforced at the <span translate="no">Content-Security-Policy</span> (<abbr title="Content Security Policy">CSP</abbr>) level
 - No cookies
 - No animations
 - No fonts--local or remote--besides `sans-serif` and `monospace`.